liquidctl/liquidtux/README.md

 | NZXT Smart Device V2/RGB & Fan Controller | `nzxt-smart2` | `nzxtsmart2` | in Linux 5.17 ([patch][p-smart2]) |

-This repository contains the latest state of each driver, including features and bug fixes been worked on but no yet submitted upstream.
+This repository contains the latest state of each driver, including features and bug fixes that are not yet submitted upstream.

 _Note: other hwmon drivers exist in the mainline kernel for devices that liquidctl also supports: [`corsair-cpro`], [`corsair-psu`]._